 This week, 1099 tax forms are being sent out.
 You should be receiving one by mail or email from every client or platform that paid you over $600 in 2019.
-Below is everything you need to know (and not a word more!) about this form, and what you’ll need to do next.
+Below we are going to breakdown what's a 1099 tax form, and what you’ll need to do next.

 A 1099 tax form reports the total income you earned from a freelancing client or contracting platform.
-Whether you drove for Doordash, freelanced on Upwork, or ran your own professional services business, you should be receiving some version of this form in the mail between now and February 1st.
+Whether you drove for Doordash, freelanced on Upwork, ran your own professional services business or your own part-time 1099 work, you should be receiving some version of this form in the mail between now and February 1st.
 It’s important to keep track of this form because you’ll need it in order to file your taxes.

 The forms are required to be sent by Feb 1st - so you still have two weeks before you should be worried.

 If, after Feb 1st you still haven’t received them, you should go through the following checklist:

 Also, many big contracting platforms have much higher limits for sending the form:

 If you fall below any of these limits, you’ll need to go through and add up your income from the platform / client yourself.
 This is typically something you can do by logging into the platform dashboard and viewing a record of your transactions and adding them up one-by-one.
 Do not include any commissions and fees paid to the platform - just add up the total money you received from the platform.
 Note: We’re working on adding a way to automatically sum up this income from your bank statements, at Keeper Tax.

 A 1099 tax form simply sums up the total payments made to you as a contractor over the course of the year.